Australian Rules Football Television Coverage in 2018

 We have weekly radio listings for the AFL at our AFL Radio page

 This page will give you the basic facts you need to know about TV Coverage in the USA, Canada, and Mexico in 2018 and is expected to be largely unchanged from late 2017.
 Information will be updated as necessary throughout the 2018 season.
 It appears we will get one live game per week on FS2 (rarely on FS1) and three on FSP.
 This year there is extensive coverage of the AFLW, AFLX, and AFL preseason.
 Coverage in Canada is unchanged from last year, mostly on TSN2 and occasionally other TSN channels.

 There is a WatchAFL website and there are WatchAFL apps in the Android and Apple app stores which permit "casting" to your TV.
 The service is now provided by Fox Sports Australia and requires a subscription fee.
 For the latest schedules see the TV schedules page.
-See this link to subscribe for the 2018 season, particularly if you are considering using WatchAFL.
+See this link to subscribe for the next year, particularly if you are considering using WatchAFL; use code AFANA10 to save 10%.
 New this year is coverage online on FoxSoccerMatchPass.
 Nationwide coverage of Aussie rules in 2018 for North American fans is as follows: